-Why Significant
+Why significant

-Land held for development and resale is measured at the lower of cost and net realisable value.
-As at 30 June 2022, Development properties were valued at a net realisable value of \$996,000.
+Asset held for resale relates to a residential property and is measured at realisable value.
+As at 30 June 2023, the property is valued at a net realisable value of \$1,215,000.

 This is considered a key audit matter as the determination of net realisable value is affected by subjective elements and is sensitive to changes in the underlying economic environment and market forces.